xtoples/PlayerInfoGUI/README.md

 # PlayerInfoGUI
-A GUI plugin for viewing player information
+Simple GUI plugin for viewing player information

 Commands usage:
 - /playerinfogui : to opens the playerinfogui